tezos/tezos/src/proto/alpha/docs/language.md

 For the contract to stay alive, we test that all least `(Tez "1.00")` is still available after each transaction.
-This value is given as an example and must be updated according to the actual Tezos minmal value for contract balance.
+This value is given as an example and must be updated according to the actual Tezos minimal value for contract balance.

 The complete source `scrutable_reservoir.tz` is: